elgolemite/Honeypot/Sharepoint/Documents/investigation.md

 | `NLBrute.exe` | Brute-force utility |
 | `winpcap-4.3.exe` | Packet-capture driver |

+these are only the files that are executed

 ## Network Analysis

 Explain the external connections and suspicious destinations.

 ## Evidence Samples